What Makes a Web Site HIPAA-Secure?

 - Email it to someone

-The third option, email it to someone, is the most popular choice because it is the easiest and requires the least additional software or infrastructure.
-It also opens a whole can of worms in terms of “how do you make the email component meet HIPAA?”
+The third option is the most popular choice because it is the easiest and requires the least additional software or infrastructure.
+Everyone already uses email.
+It also opens a whole can of worms in “how do you make the email component HIPAA-compliant?”

 - Backup and disposal are taken care of

-2. Storing the data a database allows you to write software for remote access and management of that information, however
+2. Storing the data in a database allows you to write software for remote access and management of that information, however:

-- The software that provides management access must be secure and meet all sorts of HIPAA requirements in terms of access control and auditing
+- The software that provides management access must be secure and meet all sorts of HIPAA requirements regarding access control and auditing.

-- Issues regarding encryption keys and their secure storage must be addressed
+- Issues regarding encryption keys and database secure storage must be addressed.

-So, option 1 is easy, but requires a bit more technical knowledge on the part of the users and puts the onus of backup and disposal on them.
-Option 2 is better and allows more usability and control and a centralization of the data into one place.
-However, Option 2 requires a lot of cost and effort to implement properly.
-Option 3 is easy, but how do you make the email HIPAA compliant?
+So, Option 1 is easy but requires more technical knowledge from the users and puts the onus of backup and disposal on them.
+Option 2 is better and allows more flexibility, usability, control, and centralization of the data into one place.
+However, Option 2 is more technically complex and requires more cost and effort to implement correctly.
+Option 3 is easy, but how do you make the email HIPAA-compliant?

 The ideal procedure for securing your emailed data is basically as follows:

-- Your secure web site encrypts the submitted data (using PGP or S/MIME) such that only one or a few of your employees can open it.
+- Your secure website encrypts the submitted data (using PGP or S/MIME, TLS, or a secure web-based email pickup solution) such that only one or a few of your employees can open it.

-- This data is emailed to those recipients and “forgotten” by the web site (or an encrypted copy is stored on the site if you prefer).
+- This data is emailed to recipients and “forgotten” by the website (or an encrypted copy is stored on the site if you prefer).

-- The recipients receive the data and it is stored on their email server (still encrypted).
+- The recipients receive the data and store it on their email server (still encrypted unless TLS was used for delivery).

 - The recipients can access these messages securely (over SSL) and decrypt the data either in their email program or on a Web-based interface that supports decryption.